 According to the DFEH, proceeding directly to court without an investigation by the DFEH is only advisable if you have an attorney.
 Your attorney can obtain a right to sue notice and file your case in California Superior Court, in the county where the discrimination occurred, or another relevant county.15

-The complaint will be served upon your employer and anyone else named in the lawsuit.
+The complaint will be served upon your employer and anyone else named in a California employment discrimination lawsuit.
 The defendants will respond to the complaint with a formal answer responding to the allegations, and the case may proceed through litigation.
 At any point before the end of a trial, the employer and employee can negotiate a settlement and settle the case out of court.

 The damages available in an age discrimination lawsuit will depend on the type of discrimination involved.
 In general, the remedies available for employment discrimination would put the victim in the same position he or she would have been but for the violation.
 This may include money damages, punitive damages, and equitable remedies.